Sky marginalization in black hole spectroscopy and tests of the area theorem: Area theorem

 where $M$ the black hole's mass and $\chi = J/M^2$ is its dimensionless spin.

 A more robust test can be performed by comparing the measured change in area to the expected change in area~\cite{kastha-area-thrm}

-Here, $A_{f, \rm measured}$ is area of the final black hole inferred from the post-merger analysis and $A_i$ is the sum of the initial areas inferred from the pre-merger analysis.
-The expected area of the final black hole $A_{f, \rm expected}$ is derived from the initial masses and spins measured from the pre-merger analysis.
+Here, $A_{f, \rm measured}$ \proof{is the area} of the final black hole inferred from the postmerger analysis and $A_i$ is the sum of the initial areas inferred from the premerger analysis.
+The expected area of the final black hole $A_{f, \rm expected}$ is derived from the initial masses and spins measured from the premerger analysis.
 These are converted into an estimated final mass and spin using fits from numerical relativity, which is then converted into an area via Eq.~\eqref{eqn:bharea}.

 Since $A_{f, expected}$ is evaluated with numerical relativity using $A_1$ and $A_2$, the denominator of Eq.~\eqref{eqn:delta_area} is positive definite.
 Therefore, if $H < 0$, then $A_{f, measured} < A_i$ and the area theorem is violated.
 The confidence interval in favor of the area theorem is the fraction of the posterior for which $H > 0$.
 More robustly, $H=1$ indicates that signal is consistent with GR specifically, not just the more generic class of theories that satisfy the area increase law.